Big-Biodiversity-Collaborative/DesertBees/README.md

 ## 🐝 Summary

-This repository stores the data and code for generating figures of the predicted current (2000-2021) and forecasted (2021-2040) distributions of the desert pallid bee (*Centris pallida*) and some of its major nectar plants -- the desert ironwood (*Olneya tesota*), blue palo verde (*Parkinsonia florida*), and yellow palo verde (*Parkinsonia microphylla*).
+This repository stores materials for generating figures and running models for the predicted current (2000-2021) and forecasted (2021-2040) distributions of the desert pallid bee (*Centris pallida*) and some of its major nectar plants -- the desert ironwood (*Olneya tesota*), blue palo verde (*Parkinsonia florida*), and yellow palo verde (*Parkinsonia microphylla*).

 The distributions are modeled using the maximum entropy model (MaxEnt), and the most fitting model is determined through cross-validation with the `ENMeval` package.
 Predictions are made with `terra::predict()` over the time periods 2000-2021 and 2021-2040.
 Historical climate data is attained from WorldClim version 2.1, and forecasted climate data from AdaptWest.